amykatenicho/IoTWorkshop/README.md

 - Make sure you’ve **enabled developer mode** in Windows 10 by following [these instructions](https://msdn.microsoft.com/library/windows/apps/xaml/dn706236.aspx).

-- Enable your device to internet share with the Raspberry Pi by following the instructions in the file 'Setup your device to Internet Share.pdf'

 ### Download Azure Device Explorer
 - To register your devices in the Azure IoT Hub Service and to monitor the communication between them you need to install the [Azure Device Explorer](https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md).
 Follow this link to download the SetupDeviceExplorer.msi file: https://github.com/Azure/azure-iot-sdks/releases.